Install CMS Made Simple with Nginx on Ubuntu 24.04

 Install PHP on Ubuntu Linux

-CMS Made Simple is built with PHP, so installing the latest PHP version on your Ubuntu system is essential for it to work.
+CMS Made Simple needs PHP to run, so installing the latest version on your Ubuntu system is essential for it to work right.
+The installation process is straightforward and involves running a specific command in your Ubuntu terminal to get all the needed PHP parts.

 Then, run the commands below to install the latest PHP version.